xdmushui/partner-center-sdk/develop/get-all-referrals-analytics.md

 -   Partner Center for Microsoft Cloud for US Government

-How to get all the referral analytics information for your customers.
+How to get all the referrals analytics information for your customers.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites